Frontiers Course Offerings

 Data Science: Extracting Knowledge & Insights (Frontiers II)

-Move beyond pie chart and bar graphs to tell a story with your data.
+Move beyond pie charts and bar graphs to tell a story with your data.
 Join us to explore the ever-growing world of data science!
 You will learn about data collection, statistical analysis, and data visualization techniques using the state-of-the-art software tool, Tableau.
 We will work through some hands-on practical exercises to gain technical knowledge, as well as to learn presentation skills, in a storytelling manner, to deliver significant findings.

 Electrical & Computer Engineering (Frontiers I & II)

 Explore the interdisciplinary world of game development.
 In this program, you will combine technology with art to create an interactive experience.
-Assume the role of programmer or artist, and work on a team to bring a game to life.
+Assume the role of a programmer or artist, and work on a team to bring a game to life.
 You will develop your own story, environment, characters and sound effects.
-Throughout the program, you break down their ideas into simple rules, write algorithms, use powerful scripting languages, and play/test games.
+Throughout the program, you will break down ideas into simple rules, write algorithms, use powerful scripting languages, and play/test games.

 Neuroscience: Unpacking the Mysteries of the Brain (Frontiers I)